Flooding: how to contain the damage

 What about your car?

 Don’t drive your car if water has seeped inside.
-For security reasons, the car will need to be replaced.
+For safety reasons, the car will need to be replaced.
 Does your car insurance provide “all perils” coverage?
 If so, the damage may be covered.

 What about your insurance policy?